ENIGMA-infra/ENIGMA-PD/README.md

 ### Extracting pipeline output

 The pipeline for extraction of data from the subsegmentation is under construction.
 Stay tuned for updates!
-You can already extract data from the standard FreeSurfer 7 segementation (see [here](#extract-pipeline-output)).
+You can already extract data from the standard FreeSurfer 7 segementation (see [here](#extract-pipeline-output)) and continue with running the fsqc toolbox as described below.

 ---